 What are some potential consequences of the Inflation Reduction Act?

 The IRA may fall short of bringing immediate relief to consumers.
 Prescription drug negotiations could take years to go into effect.
-In fact, they limited negotiations to 10 drugs in 2026, 15 each in 2027 and 2028, and 20 in 2029.
+They limited negotiations to 10 drugs in 2026, 15 in 2027 and 2028, and 20 in 2029.

 What is the goal of the Inflation Reduction Act?